This post may contain affiliate links. For more information, read my disclosure policy.

 For the Rainbow Cupcakes

-2 boxes white cake mix , prepared with eggs, oil, and water called for
+- 1 15 ounce box white cake mix , prepared with eggs, oil, and water called for on the box

-Food coloring: red, orange, yellow, green, blue, purple (you can use the regular grocery store kind and mix the colors, but gel food coloring works best for vibrant colors)
+- Food coloring (red, orange, yellow, green, blue, purple (gel food coloring works best for vibrant colors)

 For the Cupcake Toppers